vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 A typical workflow for a developer should be.

-- Create a branch, push changes and make sure unit tests do not break as reported by the CI system.
+- Create a branch, push changes and make sure tests do not break as reported by the CI system.
-- Run end to end tests on their testbed.
-- When ready post a RP.
+- When ready post a PR.
 This will trigger a full set of tests on ESX.
 After all the tests pass and the review is complete the PR will be merged in.
 - When the PR is merged in the CI system will re-run the tests against the master.
   On success a new Docker image will be ready for customers to deploy (This is only